Hikmat21/PALMORA-GROUP-HR-ANALYSIS/README.md

 - Males receive more "Poor" and "Very Poor" ratings than females.

-- The "Not Rated" category is nearly equal between both genders.

 ## 3. Salary Structure Analysis & Gender Pay Gap

 ### Average Salary by Gender